 A two-point pivot system allows for horizontal and vertical adjustment of the mirror.
-The mirror should be adjusted to center on the view through the rear window.
+Adjust the mirror to center on the view through the rear window.

-Headlight glare can be reduced by moving the small control under the mirror to the night position (toward the rear of the vehicle).
+Headlight glare can be reduced by moving the small control lever under the mirror to the night position (lever flipped toward the rear of vehicle).
 The mirror should be adjusted while set in the day position (toward the windshield).